Shreek009/Checkers-AI-vs-Human-/README.md

         - If alpha is greater than or equal to beta, break out of the loop.

     - If it's O's turn:
+    -
+        - Update beta to the minimum of the current beta and the returned value from the recursive call.

+        - If alpha is greater than or equal to beta, break out of the loop.

+- If it's X's turn, return the maximum score from the scores list

+  INSTALLATION

 1. Clone the repository using the following command:
    ```